 *As an Amazon Associate and other Affiliate programs I earn from qualifying purchases*

-As an Amazon Associate and other Affiliates, I earn from qualifying purchases.
+As an Amazon Associate and other Affiliate, I earn from qualifying purchases.
 If you purchase something through any link, I may receive a small commission with no extra charge to you.
 All opinions are my own

-Dry Brushing with Gesso for Texture
+Dry Brushing Gesso for Texture

 Notice the texture in the picture above!